-In the old days, people use to do physical activities whole day long.
+In the old days, people used to do physical activities the whole day long.
 Starting with going to the field, or cleaning barns, to making meals and preparing wood for the fireplace.
 All in all, people were pretty active, so their back pain usually came from too much activity or injuries.
 Today is a different story.
 People either do too much standing or too much sitting.
 So those are the main reasons we suffer from back pain.
-Firstly, we sit in our car or public transportation and then in the office for half of the waking hours.
-Unfortunately, some people continue sitting at home afterword.
+Firstly, we sit in our car or on public transportation and then in the office for half of our waking hours.
+Unfortunately, some people continue sitting at home afterward.
 That’s the reason more and more people suffer from back pain, due to lack of activity.
-The good news is that even doing some basic back pain exercises or stretching can relieve you from pain.
+The good news is that even doing some basic back pain exercises or stretching can relieve your pain.
 Just set your mind to it and make some time.

 Standing or sitting for too long aren’t the only things that can cause back pain.
 Don’t forget that we spend a third of our lives sleeping.
 So, if you have a mattress that doesn’t suit you, whether it’s too hard, or too soft, your back can hurt.
 Also, the way you sleep (on your back or belly) can cause some back pain, too.
 People who sleep on their side tend to have less back pain, so maybe you could try that.

 Wearing heels or heavy bags is also a common reason for back pain.
 Of course, if you have a problem with weight, the back pain will usually follow.
 So, if you find yourself to be in one or more of these categories, you need to wake up and get some activity.
 If you are unable to do aerobic workouts, pick the right private yoga instructor in Dubai, and try back pain exercises with them.
 You can’t go wrong, just have a professional monitor you.

 Who Needs Back Pain Exercises?